butla/bultrowicz.com/workstation_setup_with_ansible.rst

 some distilled articles may come from this in the future, but not just yet.
 Other priorities.

-these will be a bit just like stream of consciousness.
+This post is sort of a "journey" through my work/thought process. these will be a bit just like stream of consciousness.
 It'll have random stuff, might be hard to comprehent and it'll be hard to get through.
 But hey, maybe it'll benefit somebody :) And it won't take me too long to push this out.

+This whole Log thing would work well in a video format...
+Gotta give that a try, finally.
+Maybe next log will be in video format.
+I hope I won't spend too long editting :)
+Gotta do some gesture or something when I'm putting in secrets or showing keepass, so I'll know to edit out all of those instances...
+Or maybe I should see all the times that I press my keepass shortcut?
+(Super + 3).
+We'll see :) Probably the simple thing with a (hand)signal on the video will be simple enough.
+Hope I won't miss anything that way and it won't be too tiring.

 The Ansible script coming out of it will be a better thing to study, I think.